-The Chief Executive Officer is responsible for implementing the strategy agreed by the Board, in the formulation of which he will have played a major part.
+The Chief Executive is responsible for implementing the strategy agreed by the Board, in the formulation of which he will have played a major part.
 He is also responsible for the leadership of the organisation and managing it within the authorities delegated to him by the Board.

-Andrew's key responsibilities include:
+Christopher's key responsibilities include:

 - reporting regularly to the Board with appropriate timely and quality information so the Board can discharge its responsibilities effectively

 - informing and consulting the Chair on all matters of significance to the Board so that the Chair and the Board can properly discharge their responsibilities